 As always you must be able to stop in the distance that you can see is safe in front of you.
 In practice this means that you need to think, can you stop safely if there is something in the road.
 What if a tractor had stopped around the next bend.
 But it could be anything, a bale of hay or maybe a horse and rider.

 Where country roads do not get the same use as those in towns and cities they could be more slippery in cold weather.
-This is because the tyres from cars warm the road up over a period of time so long as there is enough of them.
+This is because the tyres from cars warm the road up over a period of time so long as there are enough of them.
 The shadow from bushes and trees may stop the frost from melting.
 The roads can be wet or icy due to the runoff of water from fields.
 Bridges over rivers and streams will be colder and maybe more icy in the bad weather.

 In the country a lot of the roads don’t have pavements.
 This can mean walkers in the road.
 They will normally walk towards the traffic.
 But on a right hand bend they will cross to the other side for a better view into the road and to be more easily seen by the cars coming towards them.
 Remember what we said about bends earlier.